When I was 16, I left home in search of a team.

 Our first customer, Blank Street, started two years ago this week, using an A.Team to build the next era of brick-and-mortar.
 Apprentice formed A.Teams to scale vaccine manufacturing software that helped deliver 400 million doses in record time.
 Mission-driven companies across fintech, healthtech, ecommerce, and more were getting in touch and looking to build.

-We saw a new type of economy—the Builder Economy—start to form.
+We saw a new type of economy—the Team Economy—start to form.

-Then came the movement that truly ushered in the Builder Economy: The Great Reconsideration.
+Then came the movement that truly ushered in the Team Economy: The Great Reconsideration.